-(a) to ensure the risk to persons from coal mining operations is at an acceptable level;

-(b) to ensure the risk to persons from any plant or substance provided by the site senior executive for the performance of work by someone other than the site senior executive's coal mine workers is at an acceptable level;

-(c) to develop and implement a safety and health management system for the mine;

-(d) to develop, implement and maintain a management structure for the mine that helps ensure the safety and health of persons at the mine;

-(e) to train coal mine workers so that they are competent to perform their duties;

-(f) to provide for-

-(i) adequate planning, organisation, leadership and control of coal mining operations; and

-(ii) the carrying out of critical work at the mine that requires particular technical competencies; and

-(iii) adequate supervision and control of coal mining operations on each shift at the mine; and

-(iv) regular monitoring and assessment of the working environment, work procedures, equipment, and installations at the mine; and

-(v) appropriate inspection of each workplace at the mine including, where necessary, pre-shift inspections.
+- (a) to ensure the risk to persons from coal mining operations is at an acceptable level; - (b) to ensure the risk to persons from any plant or substance provided by the site senior executive for the performance of work is at an acceptable level; - (c) to develop and implement a safety and health management system for all persons at the mine, including contractors and service providers; - (d) to give a contractor at the mine information in the site senior executive's possession about all relevant components of the mine's safety and health management system, required by the contractor to- - (i) identify risks arising in relation to any work to be undertaken by the contractor at the mine; and [s 42] Coal Mining Safety and Health Act 1999 Part 3 Safety and health obligations Page 38 Current as at 10 November 2019 Authorised by the Parliamentary Counsel - (ii) comply with section 43(1)(d); - (e) to give a service provider at the mine information in the site senior executive's possession about all relevant components of the mine's safety and health management system, required by the service provider to- - (i) identify risks arising in relation to any service to be provided by the service provider at the mine; and - (ii) comply with section 47(1)(f); - . (f) to review safety and health management plans of contractors and service providers within the meaning of section 43 or 47 and, if necessary, require changes to be made to those plans to enable them to be integrated with the mine's safety and health management system;

+- (g) to develop, implement and maintain a management structure for the mine that helps ensure the safety and health of persons at the mine; - (h) to ensure no work is undertaken by a coal mine worker at the mine until the worker- - (i) has been inducted in the mine's safety and health management system to the extent it relates to the work to be undertaken by the worker; and - (ii) has received training about hazards and risks at the mine to the extent they relate to the work to be undertaken by the worker; and - (iii) has received training so the worker is competent to perform the worker's duties; - (i) to provide for- - (i) adequate planning, organisation, leadership and control of coal mining operations; and - (ii) the carrying out of critical work at the mine that requires particular technical competencies; and - (iii) adequate supervision and control of coal mining operations on each shift at the mine; and - iv) regular monitoring and assessment of the working environment, work procedures, equipment, and installations at the mine; and - (v) appropriate inspection of each workplace at the mine including, where necessary, preshift inspections; and (vi) adequate supervision and monitoring of contractors and service providers at the mine.